AndrewPoyntz/Rwanda-weather-website/README.md

 Rwanda-weather-website
 ======================

-files required to set up the website &amp; the custom extensions
+files required to set up the website, docs &amp; the custom extensions,

+- docs folder contains the mockups & content
+- extensions folder contains the raw files for the frontend & backend extensions, see wiki for how to install on local copy of typo3
+- templates folder contains the template & css - again see wiki for how to install on local copy